 Information about EGWD's priorities and goals can be located in the Florin Resource Conservation District/Elk Grove Water District 2012 -2017 Strategic Plan.
 The FY 2020-2024 Capital Improvement Program offers specific details about a variety of maintenance, improvement and system replacement projects planned for this year and coming years.
 Other sources of information include the Operating Budgets and Comprehensive Audit Financial Reports.
 EGWD received the District Transparency Certificate of Excellence in 2013 from the Special District Leadership Foundation "in recognition of the district's completion of all transparency program requirements designed to promote transparency in their operations and governance to the public and other stakeholders."

 Public Board Meetings

-Members of the public are welcome at FRCD/EGWD board meetings, which are held on the third Wednesday of every month at the Elk Grove Water District Administrative Office, at 9257 Elk Grove Blvd., Elk Grove, CA 95624.
+Members of the public are welcome at FRCD/EGWD board meetings, which are held on the third Tuesday of every month at the Cosumnes Community Services District, at 8820 Elk Grove Blvd., Elk Grove, CA 95624.